 Mark Rossell was a strong, tall, muscular and fit bloke.
-Mark was a driven, energetic, sculpture student that I had great admiration for.
-He had focused discipline and applied it to the creation of his captivating abstract sculptural forms.
-As someone interested in shapes and forms Mark wanted to see the basalt columns and so accompanied me on yet another expedition to Blackhead.
-We had spent time at the "Roman Baths" and "Dock" area talking of the natural forces that created the headland and columns before I decided to return by climbing the narrow track that led up the cliff face to the top of the headland, where the view is commanding.
-I knew this route well and apart from a couple of hairy bits, it was steep but fairly plain sailing.
-I led the way with Mark below me.
+Mark was a driven, energetic, sculpture student that I had great •environmentalists - represented by Sue Maturin admiration for.
+He had focused discipline and applied it to the creation of his captivating abstract sculptural forms. •Botanists - represented by Peter Johnson As someone interested in shapes and forms Mark wanted to see the basalt columns and so accompanied me on •Journalists - represented by Neville Peat yet another expedition to Blackhead.
+We had spent time the way with Mark below me.
 When I was nearly past the most difficult section I lost my footing, I felt gravity pulling me down.
-Instantly I knew I was falling about 7meters to the rocks below, my camera swing in the air also.
-Suddenly a strong hand grabbed my arm, I dangled off the arm, the camera daggled of me and I looked up to the resolute face of Rossell, who without the blink of an eye lid swing me back to a sure footing below him and safety.
+Instantly I knew I was falling about 7 meters to the rocks below, my camera swing in the air also.
+Suddenly a strong hand grabbed my arm, I dangled off the arm, the camera daggled of me and I looked up to the resolute face of Rossell ,who without the blink of an eye lid swing me back to a sure footing below him and safety.
 He hardly said a word as we continued to the top and all he talked of was the wonderful view.